 This includes anyone who will turn 50 by 31/3/2022, i.e. date of birth before or on 31/3/1971

 Child Flu immunisation

-School Flu service: Immunisation will be offered to children of reception and primary school age, and, for the first time this year (2020) to children in Year 7.
-This should be provided between October to December - see the NSCP website for more information.
-If missed at school please call 01275 373104 to arrange for your child to attend a NSCP clinic (booking essential) - we cannot vaccinate healthy school aged children in the practice.
+School Flu service 2021/22 Immunisation will be offered to children of reception, primary school age (Y1-6) and secondary school age (Y7 plus Y8-11 added this year due to Covid-19 pandemic).
+This should be provided between October to December by Sirona (TBC) - see their School Flu webpage for more information.
+If your child has missed their school's clinic or does not attend school, please call 01275 373104 to arrange for your child to attend a community clinic (booking essential) - we cannot vaccinate healthy school aged children in the practice.

-GP service: Flu immunisation to all children aged 2 and 3 years old on 31/8/20 and children in at risk groups aged between 6 months and 17 years of age.
-Primary school age children with clinical risk factors are not invited initially as vaccination available at school - we can vaccinate if you choose to attend here however we are prioritising invitation of under 4's and 12-17 year olds in high risk groups due to limited vaccine availability.
+GP service Flu immunisation to all children aged 2 and 3 years old on 31/8/21 (date of birth range 1/9/2017 to 31/8/2019 inclusive) and children in at risk groups aged between 6 months and 17 years of age.
+School age children with clinical risk factors will not initially be invited as vaccination will be offered via school service however we can vaccinate these children if you choose to book with the practice instead.

 For more information on Child Flu vaccination see the NHS website and/or the Nasal Flu Vaccine page from the University of Oxford Vaccine Knowledge Project (a World Health Organisation approved site which includes information about vaccine safety and efficacy)